 A seasoned trial attorney, Rebecca represents clients in employment disputes, including in mediation, arbitration, administrative hearings and litigation.
 She has successfully litigated collective actions under the Fair Labor Standards Act and individual claims brought under the Fair Employment and Housing Act, as well as a variety of disputes ranging from breach of employment contract to Private Attorney General Act and whistleblower lawsuits.

-After earning her law degree, Rebecca began her career as a white collar criminal defense attorney at Kirkland & Ellis in Washington, D.C., where she worked with clients to ensure compliance with federal and international laws.
+Rebecca began her legal career as a white collar criminal defense attorney at Kirkland & Ellis in Washington, D.C., where she worked with clients to ensure compliance with federal and international laws.
 She moved to California to clerk for the Honorable Richard A. Paez on the United States Court of Appeals for the Ninth Circuit.
 Following her clerkship, Rebecca worked as a civil trial attorney, representing clients in a wide variety of areas and focusing on employment litigation.
-She also gained significant experience advising clients on employment matters and negotiating employment disputes to prevent litigation from occurring.
+She also gained significant experience advising clients on employment matters and negotiating employment disputes with the goal of pre-litigation resolution.

 Professional and Community Affiliations

 - Alert // California Supreme Court Allows Elimination of “Air Time” Benefit but Avoids Reconsideration of the “California Rule”03.08.2019

 - Presentation // Sexual Harassment Prevention for Elected Local Agency OfficialsInstitute for Local Government, 08.01.2019